ErpNetDocs/info/information/editions-and-plans/express-edition.md

 **@@name Express** combines these tools for personal productivity and team collaboration with the expanded functionality of:

-* the built-in CRM system
+* The built-in CRM system
 * Agile project management
 * Artificial Intelligence (AI) module